ctrlaltf2/solaris/README.md

 ## Performance
 - TBD:
   - Need to be able to lock a CPU core to 2.67 GHz for a fair comparison against the paper-- likely possible with Linux

+  # Disclaimer
+  In addition to the disclaimers noted in the license, the author(s) of this are in no way associated with the authors of the SolTrack paper and make no claim to be.

 # FAQ